telerik/ajax-docs/controls/scriptmanager/combining-external-scripts.md

->note If a references external script is not in one of the folder designated in the configuraton, it will be not combined and served separetely.
+>note If a references external script is not in one of the folder designated in the configuration, it will be not be combined and will be served separately.
 >

 ## Remarks

-* You can specify more than one script sheet folder.
+* You can specify more than one script folder.